fnproject/fn/test/fnlb-test-harness/README.md

 # fnlb-test-harness
 Test harness that exercises the fnlb load balancer in order to verify that it works properly.
 ## How it works
-This is a test harness that makes calls to an FN route through the fnlb load balancer, which routes traffic to multiple FN nodes.
+This is a test harness that makes calls to an Fn route through the fnlb load balancer, which routes traffic to multiple Fn nodes.
 The test harness keeps track of which node each request was routed to so we can assess how the requests are being distributed across the nodes.
 The functionality of fnlb is to normally route traffic to the same small number of nodes so that efficiences can be achieved and to support reuse of hot functions.
 ### Primes function